-On the federal level, the gull-billed tern and the black skimmer are U.S. Fish and Wildlife Service "species of conservation" and are listed as decreasing on The International Union for Conservation of Nature's "Red List of Threatened Species."
+On the federal level, the gull-billed tern and the black skimmer are US Fish and Wildlife Service "species of conservation" and are listed as decreasing on The International Union for Conservation of Nature's "Red List of Threatened Species."

-South Island is part of the Hampton Roads Bridge Tunnel complex, a series of bridges, anchoring islands and tunnels presently undergoing a massive expansion that includes widening lanes and adding tunnels.
+South Island is part of the Hampton Roads Bridge-Tunnel complex, a series of bridges, anchoring islands, and tunnels, which is presently undergoing a massive expansion that includes widening lanes and adding tunnels.
 This has required substantial construction activity on South Island, making the island unsafe and unsuitable for the birds to use as a nesting location.

 Understanding the importance of providing a safe alternative habitat, several agencies teamed together to investigate the feasibility of using dredged sand and mud.
-These agencies include USACE Norfolk District, the Virginia Department of Conservation and Recreation, Virginia Tech Shorebird Team, Virginia Department of Transportation, and Virginia Department of Wildlife Resources.
+These agencies include USACE Norfolk District, the Virginia Department of Conservation and Recreation, Virginia Tech

+Shorebird Team, Virginia Department of Transportation, and Virginia Department of Wildlife Resources.

 In Virginia, protecting bird habitats like "Bird Island" is especially important.
-According to Michelle Hamor, chief of the Norfolk District's Planning and Policy Branch, in Virginia, seabirds often nest in large groups.
-Because of this behavior, and because they like open, sandy areas, they typically breed in very few locations, so if a breeding area is lost it can have profound consequences.
+Michelle Hamor, Norfolk District's Chief of the planning and policy branch in Virginia, says seabirds often nest in large groups.
+Because of this behavior, and because they like open, sandy areas, they typically breed in very few locations, so if a breeding area is lost, it can have profound consequences.

 This is the case with South Island.
 Several of the species on this island used it almost exclusively as a nesting place.
-According to Becky Gwynn, deputy director for the Virginia Department of Wildlife Resource, royal terns and sandwich terns nested on South Island and nowhere else in Virginia, and about 50% of black skimmers and common terns nested on the island.
+Becky Gwynn, Deputy Director for the Virginia Department of Wildlife Resource, royal terns and sandwich terns nested on South Island and nowhere else in Virginia, and about 50% of black skimmers and common terns nested on the island.

-As a temporary solution, the team worked together to create a habitat for these birds on Fort Wool, a former Army post on an 8-acre island connected to South Island by a stony jetty.

-They converted the old post's parade ground into a 1.5acre nesting habitat.
+As a temporary solution, the team worked together to create a habitat for these birds on Fort Wool, a former Army post on an eight-acre island connected to South Island by a stony jetty.
+They converted the old post's parade ground into a 1.5-acre nesting habitat.
 To increase the available nesting area, three barges were anchored adjacent to Fort Wool, providing an additional acre, for a total of 2.5 acres of nesting habitat overall.